-A Choice Practitioner and two Choice Support Workers are employed to discuss the range of options available to older people who have been harmed by family members, whilst living in their own home.
+A Choice Support Worker (Lynn Rees, pictured left), is employed to discuss with older people who have been harmed by family members, whilst living in their own homes, the range of options available to them.

 Any agency can refer an older person onto the project, but the older person has to go through the existing Social Services risk assessment process.

-The Support Worker adopts a person-centred approach to meet the needs of the older person.
+The Support Worker and Choice Practitioner adopt a person-centred approach to meet the needs of the older person.

 They will engage with other services to help provide a complete package of support for the older person.